20

 • 1

 Was going to answer with this exactly.
 Two good ways involve a flash-forward technique - either write a side story with a researcher who doesn't appear in the series otherwise (at least, not until later books...) talking about / writing research notes what they eventually discover about the parts of the system you feel the readers need to know, or do the same thing with a relatively young character in the story, writing from their future perspective.
 (Bonus points if it's someone the readers will be glad to have proof from the "future" that they live long enough to relate these details.)
-Jan 20, 2021 at 19:16
+Commented Jan 20, 2021 at 19:16

 7